Tall Ship Tasters & Winter Sun

 The best way to find your sea legs on a tall ship for the first time is to chose a voyage with plenty of short hops between ports.
 You will still probably get night sailing and a taste of offshore open seas, but there will be plenty of sail handling as you go in and out of port, and a welcome chance to enjoy a drink ashore with your new found friends, or wander ‘lonely as a cloud’ on solid land.
 It also helps if the sun is warm and you can spend maximum time outdoors in shorts and t shirts, rather than look like Ellen McArthur on a round the world epic trussed up in full Musto waterproofs.

-The small but characterful tall ship Bessie Ellen will be based in the Western Canaries for most of the British Winter, plus a great ocean sail from Tenerife Lisbon then back to Cornwall.
+The small but characterful tall ship Bessie Ellen is usually based in the Canaries for most of the British Winter.
+In 2014-15 she is having a well deserved winter refit but will be back in 2015-2016.

 The Canaries are easy to get to from regional airports throughout Europe, but sailing between the lesser known islands like La Palma, La Gomera and El Hierro on a eye catching ship turns a well known destination into something quite special.